 Emirates have relatively few flights from Hong Kong and Bangkok so access to the lounge is restricted to opening hours around the flights.
 I’m assuming it’s open for a three hour period prior to the flights but it is best to check before rocking up at the airport hours in advance with the intention of relaxing in the lounge.

 Presumably because of the limited flights there is a single lounge for first and business passengers and eligible Skywards members.
-First class passengers therefore miss out on the typical special touches like a la carte dining or complementary spa treatments that result from having a segregated lounge.
+First class passengers therefore miss out on the typical special touches like a la carte dining or complimentary spa treatments that result from having a segregated lounge.
 However, credit must be given to Emirates for actually providing their own airline lounge and not offloading their passengers to another airport lounge.

 I absolutely love my time in the airline lounge when I’m travelling for leisure and consider it an extension of my trip.
 There’s no rushing through the airport 45 minutes before departure when I’m on my holidays, I always try to budget a few hours for sitting backing and relaxing in the lounge!
 Both the lounges in Hong Kong and Bangkok are nice and relaxing and have a very traditional Emirates feel.
 I wasn’t massively impressed or inspired by either lounge but the quality of the food and drinks was excellent in the Hong Kong lounge and the Emirates staff were professional and welcoming as always.
 The lounges did get busy as the flight time approached but they never felt overcrowded.